-The investment objectives for the Fund with its new fiduciary manager, AIL, are as follows:
+The investment objectives for the Fund with its fiduciary manager, AIL, are as follows (this objective only applies to the Main Sub-Portfolio):

 - Outperform the Liability Benchmark by 1.6% p.a. (net of fees) over rolling three-year periods. - Target interest rate and inflation hedge ratios of 100% of assets (scaled to the market value of the assets in the Main Sub-Portfolio).